-Sorting through your treasures overwhelms.
+Sorting through your treasures overwhelms you.
 It seems impossible to find a place to start.
 And when you finally do, you discover you’re simply putting everything you touch right back to where it was.
 This experience fuels a sense of defeat.

 I know.
 I’ve been there.
 It is a big job.

-Let’s break through felling paralyzed.
+Let’s break through feeling paralyzed.
 When you do, you may discover a sense of relief, a lightened feeling, a new freedom.
 I did!

 Let’s start by busting a half dozen myths about what to do with some of your treasures: